maximinus/wargame/README.md

         # put that into a Window
         window = Window(image)

-        # all nodes are part of a scene
+        # place that into a scene
         scene = Scene([window])

         # tell the engine we have a scene, and start it